Dr-Electron/stronghold.rs/documentation/stronghold-rs_versioned_docs/version-iota/specs/scope.md

 ## Product Introduction{#product}
 [product]: #product
 ### Business Application Benefits
-- Enhance the security posture of critical Shimmer Products
+- Enhance the security posture of critical IOTA Products
 - Enhance the perception of the IF as a “security-focussed” organisation.
 - Create new avenues for partnership and 3rd party implementation.